GoUpNumber/gun.fun/src/bet/betting.md

 When winner learns the secret for `O1` or `O2` from the oracle they can claim the coins because they can construct the secret key for `P1 + O1 + R1` or `P2 + O2 + R2`.
 Note there is no real hurry for them to do so except that the coins can be [recovered from seed words](../backup-and-recovery.md) once they have been properly claimed.

-## Security
+## GuN Safety

+Other than making the wrong bet here's the ways in which something could go wrong:

+### Late bets

-The main thing for things to go wrong here is for a malicious party to somehow cause a bet transaction to be confirmed *after* the event outcome is already known and has resulted in their favor.
+A malicious party may try to get a bet transaction to be confirmed *after* the event has already transpired and has resulted in their favor.
-For example in a bet on a football match imagine if the proposer only takes the offer after the team they are betting on scores the first goal!
+For example, in a bet on a football match imagine if the proposer only takes the offer after the team they are betting has scored the first goal.
 The offerer must protect against this by canceling their offer before the game starts.
 See [`gun bet cancel`](./cancel.md).

 The proposer must be careful about taking offers with a low transaction fee.